 - Over-the-counter products for sensitive teeth: Some whitening toothpaste, mouthwashes, and strips are specifically formulated for sensitive teeth.
 For example, Sensodyne True White toothpaste and Crest 3D Whitestrips Dental Whitening Kit Gentle Routine use lower concentrations of peroxide and are designed to minimize sensitivity.

-- At-home whitening kits for sensitive teeth: Some at-home teeth whitening kits offer customized trays and a choice between sensitive or regular formula, such as Smile Brilliant Professional Teeth Whitening Kit.
+- At-home whitening kits for sensitive teeth: Some at-home teeth whitening kits offer custom trays and a choice between sensitive or regular formula, such as Smile Brilliant Professional Teeth Whitening Kit.
 These kits allow for a more controlled and comfortable whitening experience.

 - In-office professional whitening for sensitive teeth: Dentists can adjust the bleach concentration and the application time during in-office whitening treatments to accommodate sensitive teeth.
 They may also use desensitizing agents before or after the treatment to minimize discomfort.